Description

 Those who receive an SSRI Collaborative Research Grant are required to provide additional information:

-1. A report (maximum of 2 pages) summarizing outcomes must be submitted within 60 days of the expiration of the award, including planned presentations and publications, and external grant proposals.
+- A report (maximum of 2 pages) summarizing outcomes must be submitted within 60 days of the award's expiration, including planned presentations, publications, and external grant proposals.

-2. A notification of the submission of a proposal to an external funding agency, which should be within 12 months of the end of the award.
-If the sponsor to which you are applying does not have a deadline that falls within that month's window, please contact Chris Rodriguez (carod@rice.edu) to discuss your intended submission.
+- A notification of submission of a proposal to an external funding agency should be sent within 12 months of the end of the award.
+If the sponsor you are applying for does not have a deadline that falls within that month's window, please get in touch with Chris Rodriguez (carod@rice.edu) to discuss your intended submission.